yoursunny/fabric/ipv4/README.md

 It is safe to use this script on nodes that already have IPv4 management address.
 In this case, the node would be able to reach other VPN clients via the VPN server, but its Internet connection still goes over the management interface.

-This script changes the DNS servers on the VPN clients to Cloudflare and Google public DNS, which disables FABRIC's NAT64 solution.
-Traffic to IPv4-only sites goes over the VPN server, instead of the NAT64 gateway.

 ## v4pub: IPv4 Internet access via FABNetv4Ext on every node